mooming/makebuilder/README.md

-executable.txt - It describes the current module is a executable module having "main()" entry-point. static_library.txt - It denotes the current module should be compiled and linked as a static library. shared_library.txt - It denotes the current module should be compiled and linked as a shared library. ignore.txt - This directory shall be ignored and not processed as a module.
+executable.txt - It describes the current module is a executable module having "main()" entry-point. static_library.txt - It denotes the current module should be compiled and linked as a static library. shared_library.txt - It denotes the current module should be compiled and linked as a shared library. include.txt - This directory path shall be set as an include path of its children and itself. ignore.txt - This directory shall be ignored and not processed as a module.